 Governmental Funds.
 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of a Fiscal Year.
-As of the end of Fiscal Year 2018, the District's governmental funds reported combined ending fund balances of \$1,953,605, an increase of \$35,484 in comparison with Fiscal Year 2017.
-Approximately 39.6 percent of this total amount, \$774,124, constitutes unassigned fund balance, which is available for spending at the government's discretion.
-The remainder of the fund balance is reserved or committed to indicate that it is not available for new spending because it has already been committed to renewal and replacement (\$948,303) or restricted (for debt service of \$98,495 and for capital improvements of \$132,683).
+As of the end of Fiscal Year 2018, the District's governmental funds reported an ending fund balance of \$14,893,211, an increase of \$1,410,079, in comparison with the end of Fiscal Year 2017.
+There was an increase in the General Fund of \$1,822,998.
+The Debt Service Fund reflects a decrease in Fund Balance of \$119,663 due to continued payments of outstanding debt.
+The Capital Projects Fund was depleted during fiscal year 2018 as the capital projects were completed.
+Of the total fund balance amount, the unassigned fund balance of \$4,767,027 is available for spending at the government's discretion.

-The General Fund is the chief operating fund of the District.
-At the end of Fiscal Year 2018, unassigned fund balance was \$774,124, while total fund balance was \$1,855,110.
-This represents a decrease in unassigned fund balance of \$131,021, compared to the balance at the end of Fiscal Year 2017.
-As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 63.5 percent of total General Fund expenditures, while total fund balance represents 152.2 percent of that same amount.
+The General Fund is the operating fund of the District.
+The total fund balance at September 30, 2018 was \$11,467,027 and the unassigned portion of the fund balance was \$4,767,027.
+As a measure of the General Fund's liquidity, it may be useful to compare unassigned and total fund balance to total fund expenditures.
+The unassigned fund balance of \$4,767,027 represents 212.6 percent of annual expenditures in Fiscal Year 2018.
+Total General Fund balance of \$11,467,027 represents 511.5 percent of total General Fund expenditures, a healthy reserve to meet unanticipated needs.